-The procedure for removal and disassembly of your carburetors is going to depend on the make and model of your motorcycle.
+The procedure for the removal and disassembly of your carburetors is going to depend on the make and model of your motorcycle.
 This article won’t go into the specific steps for this, but I will share my knowledge on how NOT to screw up the job.

 Tip #1 Label Your Hoses

 When removing the gas tank, you will need to keep track of what hose goes where when you put it back together.
 By simply labeling the hoses with some masking tape, you won’t be scratching your head wondering where they go.
 You can number each hose, and also place a number on the part where the hose attaches.
-Or, you can use a color coding system and use a sharpie to mark where the hoses go.
-How ever you decide to do it, those labels will be a life saver.
+Or, you can use a color-coding system and use a sharpie to mark where the hoses go.
+However you decide to do it, those labels will be a lifesaver.

 Tip #2 Keep Track of Screws, Clamps and Brackets

 Before you take something off, take note of where it came from and what screws hold it together.
 Taking pictures of the process on your cell phone is a great way to do this.
-Keep all the screws, bolts and brackets in a container away from work area so that they are not accidently stepped on, knocked over, or spilled.
+Keep all the screws, bolts, and brackets in a container away from work area so that they are not accidentally stepped on, knocked over, or spilled.
 Using separate small containers for different sections of the bike is very helpful.
 Again, use the labeling system so you don’t forget where the screws go.

 Another trick is to take a thin piece of cardboard or heavy paper and trace out the pattern of the screws on the paper.
 When you remove a screw from your carbs, stick it through the paper; kind of like a map of where everything goes.
-This is a perfect trick for those of us who have trouble remembering where that one odd screw is suppose to go.
+This is a perfect trick for those of us who have trouble remembering where that one odd screw is supposed to go.